Bella Bathurst

 Bella Bathurst (born in 1969 in London) is an English writer, photojournalist, and furniture maker.
-Her novel The Lighthouse Stevensons won the 2000 Somerset Maugham Award.
+Her book The Lighthouse Stevensons won the 2000 Somerset Maugham Award.

 Biography

 Bathurst was born in London and presently lives in Scotland.
 She lost "her hearing in her twenties and then unexpectedly regaining it twelve years later," which she explores in her 2017 book Sound.

 Aside from writing, Bathurst has worked as a freelance journalist, photographer, and illustrator.
 Her writing has appeared in such publications as The Guardian, The Independent, The Daily Telegraph, The Observer, The Scotsman, Scotland on Sunday, The Sunday Times, and The Washington Post.

 Awards

 The Lighthouse Stevensons won the 2000 Somerset Maugham Award and was nominated for the 1999 Guardian First Book Award.
 List Magazine named it one of the "100 Best Scottish Books of all time."
 Booklist and Publishers Weekly gave the book starred reviews.

-Special was longlisted for the Orange Prize.
+Special was longlisted for the Orange Prize and was generally well-received among British press.

 Sound received starred reviews from Shelf Awareness.